AccelByte/extend-service-extension-with-task-scheduler-go/README.md

    - Click "Try it out"
    - Click "Execute" to get the current task execution count
    - The response will contain the `count` field with the total number of task executions

-> :exclamation: **Note**: The task scheduler handler processes tasks in a streaming fashion.
-The server will respond with an empty `Response` message when a task completes successfully.

 ### Test Observability